Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-Chen~\etal\cite{chen2022personalized} propose a Progressive Fourier Aggregation strategy at the server end.
-Based on previous studies that low-frequency components of parameters form the basis of deep network capability~\cite{liu2018frequency}, only the low-frequency components are aggregated to share knowledge learned from different clients, while the high-frequency parts are disregarded.
-Li~\etal\cite{li2022integrated} consider the training loss of each client as the impact factor of the weight aggregation in FL for COVID-19 detection.
+Weight aggregation in federated learning plays a crucial role by combining the model updates from multiple decentralized clients to form a single, improved global model.
+Chen~\etal\citep{chen2022personalized} propose a Progressive Fourier Aggregation strategy at the server end.
+Based on previous studies that low-frequency components of parameters form the basis of deep network capability~\citep{liu2018frequency}, only the low-frequency components are aggregated to share knowledge learned from different clients, while the high-frequency parts are disregarded.
+Li~\etal\citep{li2022integrated} consider the training loss of each client as the impact factor of the weight aggregation in FL for COVID-19 detection.
 The client with relatively bad performance caused by uneven image data will get a smaller weight for the global weight aggregation.

-\subsection{Sever End: Domain Shift Among Clients}
+\subsubsection{Sever End: Domain Shift Among Clients}

+\textbf{Problem:} \emph{ This research addresses the issue of domain shift among clients which can lead to non-convergence of federated models.
+The focus is on developing server-side solutions that effectively tackle these domain discrepancies, ensuring convergence and stability of the federated models. }